 Export Conditions

-The climate for Dutch exports was equally unfavourable in March 2026 as it had been the previous month.
+The climate for Dutch exports was less unfavourable in April 2026 than it had been the previous month.
 Since the previous month, new data have become available for all indicators.
 Three indicators deteriorated, three improved.
 The climate for Dutch exports is largely determined by developments in the main market for Dutch exports - Germany and the eurozone - and changes in Dutch competitiveness.
 Although the indicators are strongly correlated with export activity, improved circumstances do not necessarily lead directly to export growth.

 The real effective exchange rate became less unfavourable.
-German producer confidence was less unfavourable.
-European manufacturers became also less negative about their foreign orders.
-However, the growth year on year of German manufacturing output turned into a contraction.
-Dutch manufacturers became more negative about their foreign orders.
-Producer confidence in the euro area was also more negative.
+The contraction year on year of German manufacturing output was smaller.
+Dutch and European manufacturers became less negative about their foreign orders.
+German producer confidence was also less unfavourable.
+Producer confidence in the euro area remained equally negative.

 Related items